 Min.
 80% of the Sub-Funds' assets (excluding cash, and derivatives) are used to meet the environmental or social characteristics promoted by this Sub-Fund.
 A low portion of the Sub-Fund might contain assets which do not promote environmental or social characteristics.
 Example of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
-The Sub-Fund invest primarily into securities which offer products and services to facilitate the achievements of the SDGs.
 Min.
-50% of the Sub-Funds' assets will be invested in Sustainable Investments.
+5% of the Sub-Funds' assets will be invested in Sustainable Investments.
 The Sub-Fund's Investment Manager does not commit to a minimum share of sustainable investments with an environmental objective aligned with the EU Taxonomy nor to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
-The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments.
-While the Sub-Fund cannot commit to a minimum share of environmentally or socially sustainable investments, such investments may be freely allocated to within the Sub-Fund aggregated sustainable investment commitment disclosed (min.
-50%).
+The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments that are not aligned with the EU Taxonomy.
+The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments, while the Sub-Fund cannot commit to a minimum share of environmentally or socially sustainable investments, such investments may be freely allocated to within the Sub-Fund aggregated sustainable investment commitment disclosed (min.
+5%).